Teacher of the Deaf and Hard of Hearing

 Remote and Rural Allowance

 There are some additional allowances paid to some teachers in certain districts.
-In many districts, allowances are paid to teachers who hold positions of special responsibility, such as department head, head teacher, a teacher in charge, or teacher coordinator.
+In many districts, allowances are paid to teachers who hold positions of special responsibility, such as department head, head teacher, teacher in charge, or teacher coordinator.

 In addition, teachers in some districts are paid a remote and rural allowance to aid in the recruiting efforts of districts in remote communities and to recognize the difficulty of working in a remote community.
 The allowance is $2,947 per FTE annually as of July 1, 2023.
-When paid monthly, for example, a full-time continuing employee would receive an additional allowance of $294 per month for 10 months or $245 per month for 12 months.
-Teachers teaching on call (TTOCs) are not eligible to receive this allowance.

 Training and Educational Programs